As (Roman coin): Republican era coinage

 After the as had been issued as a cast coin for about seventy years, and its weight had been reduced in several stages, a sextantal as was introduced (meaning that it weighed one-sixth of a pound).
 At about the same time a silver coin, the denarius, was also introduced.
 Earlier Roman silver coins had been struck on the Greek weight standards that facilitated their use in southern Italy and across the Adriatic, but all Roman coins were now on a Roman weight standard.
-The denarius, or 'tenner', was at first tariffed at ten asses, but in about 140 BC it was retariffed at sixteen asses.
+The denarius, or 'tenner', was at first tariffed at ten assēs, but in about 140 BC it was retariffed at sixteen assēs.
 This is said to have been a result of financing the Punic Wars.

 During the Republic, the as featured the bust of Janus on the obverse, and the prow of a galley on the reverse.
 The as was originally produced on the libral and then the reduced libral weight standard.
 As the weight decreased, the bronze coinage of the Republic switched from being cast to being struck.
 During certain periods, no asses were produced at all.